-On behalf of the Board of Directors of XMH Holdings Ltd. ("XMH" or together with its subsidiaries, collectively referred to as the "Group"), I present to you our annual report for the financial year ended 30 April 2020 ("FY2020").
+On behalf of the Board of Directors of XMH Holdings Ltd. ("XMH" or together with its subsidiaries, collectively referred to as the "Group"), I am pleased to present to you our annual report for the financial year ended 30 April 2021 ("FY2021").